 The problem is that when you haven’t felt anything in a long time, when you remove all of those substances from your body and start feeling again, oh god, it’s an absolute nightmare.
 I mean, yikes, feelings, right?
 They suck.

 Especially if you are not used to feeling them.

 They take up a lot of headspace, and heart space.

-So, I’m not going to tell you stop smoking pot, or stop eating sugar.
+So, I’m not going to tell you to stop smoking pot or stop eating sugar.
 I mean, I’m not your mother, okay?
 So do what you want.

 Why did I share this story?
 Because I share stuff.
 That’s what I do.

 You can take what you want from it and use it.
 Or don’t.
 I don’t care either way.

 I just had to share this.
 As I always do.